Trinity Church, Dublin

-Trinity Church, Dublin also called the Protestant Episcopal Church, was a Church of Ireland church on Gardiner Street, Dublin, the building of which began in 1838.
+Trinity Church, Dublin, also called the Protestant Episcopal Church, was a Church of Ireland church on Gardiner Street in Dublin, Ireland, the building of which began in 1838.
 It closed around 1909 and was reopened in the 2000s by an independent Christian group.

 History

 Trinity Church was designed by Frederick Darley who designed many buildings in Trinity College Dublin, and the church would have accommodated up to 1,800 people.
 The first rector was the future Bishop of Cork, Rev. John Gregg from 1839 until his elevation in 1862 to Bishop.
 Mr. Vance, a wealthy Dublin businessman, funded it, on condition that Rev. Gregg could raise the other half of the money required to build it, which he did.
 It was a Proprietary Church, independently funded by wealthy laypeople, and the term "Episcopal" was used to distinguish it from other movements in the reformed faith at the time - the church was evangelical, verging on Calvinist.

 The Rev. Dr. John Duncan Craig served as the incumbent in Gardiner street from 1884 until 1901, he was a poet, chaplain in the Franco-Prussian war, and a deputy chaplain in the Orange Order.

 Construction began in 1838 and the church opened in 1839 in Gardiner Street Dublin.

 Trinity Church Schools were developed at the church, along Beresford lane.